Supporting your child’s return to school

 Help your child feel in control

-With school life likely to be different from what your child is used to, giving them as much control as possible over the new school routine can help them feel more grounded.
+Giving your child as much control as possible over the new school routine can help them feel more grounded.

 This can give them a sense of control and ownership over their return to school.